We can all agree that replacing an air conditioner and a furnace at the same time is expensive.

 In most cases, if the furnace is less than 10 years old, you are probably better off waiting until your next air conditioner replacement.
 This is because the furnace will probably last 20-30 years, while air conditioners should be replaced every 10-15 years or so.

 In the end, the decision is yours, but we highly recommend speaking with an honest contractor first before making the final decision.
-Having a blower that matches your new air conditioner is necessary to maximize your system’s efficiency, reduce your energy bills, and extend the life of your new system.
+Having a blower that matches your new air conditioner is necessary to maximize your system’s efficiency, to reduce your energy bills, and to extend the life of your new system.

 To see how much it would cost to just replace the air conditioner versus replacing the entire heating and cooling system, contact Service Champions for a free estimate.